kragen/derctuo/transaction-per-call.md

 when you go to commit it — no other code could have been running concurrently.
 You only need to buffer the writes to transactional variables so that you can undo them if you have to roll back.

+(As Hopwood points out in zir 2014 Strange Loop presentation, logging writes in this way is also what you need for a concurrent or generational garbage collector.)

 Fearless concurrency
 --------------------